15 Things To Do in Mannheim and Heidelberg in Autumn

 If you don’t want to pay entrance, go for a walk in Oberer Luisenpark.
 This is the free park area.

 3. Take a stroll along the Neckar riverside

-The Neckar is one of the rivers that flow through the city.
+The Neckar is one of the two rivers that flow through the city.
 Especially in summer the broad riverside is crowded by people who have a barbecue or a drink.
 There is a city beach with sand and live music opened only in summer.
 To cross the sides, take one of the bridges.

 4. Walk around the Wasserturm